AlexNexton/MS2-LingLang/README.md

 ## Site Owner Goals ##

 - As a **site owner**, I want to create an interactive website allowing the user to play a game, sign up and make enquires.
-- As a **site owner**, I want to create a site that's mobile ready.
+- As a **site owner**, I want to create a site that is mobile ready.
 - As a **site owner**, I want the user to be able to see a location of the company on google maps.
 - As a **site owner**, I want my users to be able to connect with the owner/team via social media channels.
 - As a **site owner**, I want my users to be able to sign up to the website.